Leleat/simple-task-bar/README.md

 This is a fork of https://github.com/fthx/simple-task-bar.

-This extension is meant to extend and not change GNOME's default workflow.
+This extension is meant to extend and not change GNOME's default (keyboard) workflow.
 That's why I removed the interactivity from the original extension.

 Instead the following settings were added:

 - adjustable height for the top panel
-- disable AppMenu
+- disable AppMenu & WorkspaceSwitcherPopup
-- add keybindings to cycle through the windows on the active workspace based on their order displayed in the top panel (advantage over Super/Alt+Tab is that the order is predictable)
+- add keybindings to cycle through the windows on the active workspace based on their order displayed in the top panel (advantage over Super/Alt+Tab is that the order is predictable).
+I recommend changing the keybindings to move-workspaces to Super+W/S for easy one-handed navigation
 - add keybindings to toggle the top panel (while maintaining its functionality)
 - cycle through the workspaces by scrolling on the top panel